NoroffFEU/social-media-client/README.md

 });
 ```

-Create `.env` file in root and add, filling it with your own details for Cypress testing, the show base URL can be used as is with the vite setup to test you current project, or it can be replaced with with a hosted URL.
+Create `.env` file in root and fill it with your own details for Cypress testing, the shown base URL can be used as is with the vite setup to test you current project, or it can be replaced with with a hosted URL.
 When running this project on actions you will need to define these in github secrets on the repository settings.

 ```
 PASSWORD=PASSWORD